-* Credit card payments will be assessed a convenience fee equaling 2.99% of your total transaction by CASHNet and added to the amount charged to your card.
-(For example, a payment of $1,000.00 via credit card would result in a $1,029.90 charge.)
+* Credit card payments will be assessed a convenience fee equaling 2.85% of your total transaction by Paypath and added to the amount charged to your card.
+(For example, a payment of $1,000.00 via credit card would result in a $1,028.50 charge.)

 3. Payment Plans

-Trevecca offers 4 month, 5 month and 6 month interest free payment plans.
+Trevecca offers 3 month or 4 month interest free payment plans.
 These are quick and easy ways to spread your payments out over a longer period of time.
 The length of your plan will be determined by the length of your semester.
-This can be done at trevecca.afford.com.
-Your student log-in information and ID are required to set this up, so we would be happy to assist you after registration for courses is complete.
+This can be done after registration for courses is complete.
+We would be happy to assist you.